 As the cash books are a medium of posting to the Nominal ledger, they are books of prime entry.
 Sometimes the cash book is just a posting medium and sometimes a running balance is maintained as an integral part of the system. so recording a clear journal of cashes is very important to have the best cash flow reports.

-Cash book example
+Manual Cash book examples

-An entry example of the payments that maintained for bank entries.
+An entry example of the payments that maintained for bank entries. all amounts of accounts has been wrote by hand on paper as a manual cash book

 The total of £398.79 would be credited to the bank account in the nominal ledger (remember payments out of a bank account are credits).

-What is Folio numbers in cash book
+What is Folio numbers in manual cash book

 Various accounts are debited and these are identified by the folio numbers. folio numbers could are any word and summary of a word, usually s will be used for sales, and so on …